EighteenZi/rocksdb_wiki/Terminology.md

 **mem table switch**: During this process, the current **active memtable** (the one current writes go to) is closed and turned into an **immutable memtable**.
 At the same time, we will close the current WAL file and start a new one.

-**sequence number (SeqNum)**: each write to the database will be assigned an auto-incremented ID number.
+**sequence number (SeqNum / Seqno)**: each write to the database will be assigned an auto-incremented ID number.
 The number is attached with the key-value pair in WAL file, memtable, and SST files.
 The sequence number is used to implement snapshot read, garbage collection in compactions, MVCC in transactions, and some other purposes.

 **recovery**: the process of restarting a database after it failed or was closed.